b-ploetzeneder/wiki-language-switcher/README.md

 wiki-language-switcher
 ======================

-chrome extension for easy switching of Wikipedia language
+chrome extension for switching of Wikipedia language

-little code snippet that replaces the "discussion" tab in Wikipedia with one that allows you to switch between English and German.
+little code snippet that replaces the "discussion" tab in Wikipedia with one that allows you to switch between languages specified in options page

-To be developed: Options page for 'any-to-any' switch.